Book-1984/Book-1984.github.io/index.md

 ---
 layout: default
-title: Security and Privacy Controls for Information Systems and Organizations
+title: Risk Management Framework for Information Systems and Organizations
 nav_order: 1
 description: "Security and Privacy Controls for Information Systems and Organizations"
 permalink: /
 ---

-## NIST Special Publication 800-53
+## NIST Special Publication 800-37

-## Revision 5
+## Revision 2

 # Security and Privacy Controls for Information Systems and Organizations